buddyboss/buddyboss-platform/src/readme.txt

 * Login - Fixed layout of login page, when 'Privacy' is enabled with Privacy page used
 * Registration - When using Profile Type, and hiding First Name and Last Name, fixed conditional logic
 * Registration - When using Profile Type, and validation show errors, conditional fields remain now
-* Registration - Added validation telling users to enter lowercase Nickname
+* Registration - Added validation telling users to use lowercase or number characters for 'Nickname'
 * Compatibility - Improved support for 'Google Captcha (reCAPTCHA) Pro' plugin

 = 1.1.6 =